fmfergo/WT-eCommerce/README.md

 https://github.com/fmfergo/WT-eCommerce

-The name of the database the web sites connects to is "plant_house" on localhost with user root.
+"The House Plant" eCommerce connects to the database "plant_house" on localhost with user root.

 Please use this sql command to populate the "products" table